-The following countries have been identified as being on the CAL:
+The following countries are on the CAL:

 - American Samoa